Build Wealth by Creating a Nest Egg

 A real or artificial egg that is put in a hen’s nest to encourage it to continue laying after the other eggs have been removed.

 In respect to creating a financial nest egg, we are more like hens than we realize.
 If you have debt and no money, you are likely to create more debt, not attract wealth and build savings.
 If you have savings, it is easier to save more money, just as the chicken is more likely to lay eggs if one is already in her nest.
-If you have some savings, you’ll feel inclined to make that pot of savings grow.
+So, if you have some savings, you’ll feel inclined to make that pot of savings grow.
 The bigger it gets the more reluctant you will be to spend it because you’ll enjoy the feeling of having that nice nest egg and the security and comfort it provides.
 As your nest egg grows, you’ll naturally shift from being a spender to a saver.

 This is why you shouldn’t put all your money towards paying off high interest rate credit cards.
 Though the interest rates on savings are often paltry, you need to create that nest egg by setting up a savings account and adding to it every month, even if it is just $10.
 Pay yourself first, then pay off your credit cards.